 To test this theory, we used Global Fishing Watch to look at fishing effort within the Phoenix Islands Protected Area (PIPA), one of the world’s largest and most celebrated marine reserves, and a control region composed of two other island groups in Kiribati.
 We look at fishing effort both before and after a total ban of commercial fishing in PIPA took place on January 1, 2015.
 Within PIPA and relative to the control region, we observe a dramatic spike in fishing effort in the period leading up to the ban, as fishers preemptively harvested resources while they still could.
 This extra fishing — equivalent to 1.5 years of avoided fishing during the ban — placed PIPA in a relatively impoverished state when the policy was eventually enforced.
 We call this phenomenon the “blue paradox.”
 Extrapolating this behavior globally, we estimate that if other marine reserve announcements were to trigger similar preemptive fishing behaviour, it could temporarily increase the share of global over-extracted fisheries from 65% to 72%.
 To reduce this blue paradox effect, we recommend reducing the policy design period and the duration of time between marine reserve announcement and enforcement.

-Making the Business Case for Marine Protected Areas
+The Business Case for Marine Protection

 Marine protected areas (MPAs) have the potential to improve the health of ocean ecosystems, fisheries, and local economies, but designing and implementing them can be costly, and the benefits that this type of conservation intervention is able to provide are always context-dependent.
 One barrier to the widespread implementation and long-term success of MPAs is the lack of information decision makers have regarding when, where, and how an MPA in their country’s waters can produce economic and conservation benefits.
 We are working to fill this gap by providing leaders with information they can use to make more informed decisions regarding MPA implementation in their exclusive economic zones (EEZs).
 With support from the Waitt Foundation, we are developing a model that--on an EEZ-by-EEZ basis--evaluates the potential for large-scale MPAs to generate substantial economic benefits for the implementing country.
 The model includes benefits from relevant industries, such as the fishing sector, as well as estimated costs associated with the initial implementation and long-term maintenance of MPAs.
 We will ultimately rank countries based on how strong of a business case exists for each to implement and capture significant economic benefits from a large-scale MPA.